tldr-pages/tldr/contributing-guides/git-terminal.md

 # Updating your fork

 Forks of GitHub repositories aren't updated automatically.
-You should update your fork regularly to keep your fork up-to-date with the latest changes and avoid merge conflicts.
+You should update your fork regularly to keep it up-to-date with the latest changes and avoid merge conflicts.

 There are two ways to update your fork.